FocusedFidgeter/FlaggerForce/README.md

     - We started with smaller and more acheiveable workloads, but became time consuming as the client started working with us more.
 - The GUI allowed others to use this script without my involvement.

-### `Verizon- Combine timesheets to INVs.pyw` [🔗](https://github.com/FocusedFidgeter/FlaggerForce/blob/main/Python%20Scripts/Verizon-%20Combine%20Timesheets%20to%20INVs.pyw) 📊
+### `Verizon- Combine timesheets to INVs.pyw` [link 🔗](https://github.com/FocusedFidgeter/FlaggerForce/blob/main/Python%20Scripts/Verizon-%20Combine%20Timesheets%20to%20INVs.pyw) 📊

 *Task:* Combine timesheets and Invoices into one file.